rcarmo/go-rss2imap/README.md

         ]
     },
-    "imapserver": "imap.server.tld",  // imap server with tls support "from": "<email@server.tld",      // "From" header to be appended to each feeditem Author "folderprefix": "feeds/",         // a folder prefix. an empty string is accepted "to": "<email@server.tld>",       // "To" header.
+    "imapserver": "imap.server.tld",  // imap server with tls support "folderprefix": "feeds/",         // a folder prefix. an empty string is accepted "to": "<email@server.tld>",       // "To" header.
     "labels": [],                     // additional labels/folders to where each new message should be appended